 Not really–the Czechs take their beer seriously, and Prague is a beer drinker’s paradise.

-And yes, it actually is cheaper than water, making it a fun way to stick closer to your Prague travel budget.
+And yes, it actually can be cheaper than (bottled) water, making it a fun way to stick closer to your Prague travel budget.

-… You want to visit an older city.
+… You want to visit a (physically) older city.

 Both Prague and Budapest are technically medieval cities, of course, but Prague has much more to display in terms of older, fairytale-style architecture.

-While the “Buda” side of the river in Budapest is quite old, the “Pest” side saw its heyday in the 19th century, which is when famous structures like St. Stephen’s Basilica and the gorgeous Parliament building were built.
+While the “Buda” side of the river in Budapest is quite old, the “Pest” side was in its heyday in the 19th century, when famous structures like St. Stephen’s Basilica and the gorgeous Parliament building were built.

-Even in Buda, traveler’s favorites like Fisherman’s Bastion are not terribly dated in European terms.
+Even in Buda, traveler favorites like Fisherman’s Bastion are not terribly dated in European terms.

 Prague’s famous structures commonly date back to the Middle Ages, including the Charles Bridge, St. Vitus Cathedral, and Prague Castle.